thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 1. Not read from or write directly to the DOM.
 1. Not interact with the browser via functions like `setTimeout()`.

-React provides other places where you can modify state or interact with the browser.
+React provides other places where you can modify state or interact with the browser, which you'll learn about later.
 Just not in the `render()` function.

 ### Exercise